 Rhode Island Casino and Card Room Gaming

-VLTs have been operating in Twin River and Newport Grand since 1992.
+VLTs have been operating in Twin River and Newport Grand (closed in 2018) since 1992.
 In 2012, Rhode Island voters approved state-wide referendums that would allow table games to operate in Twin River and Newport Grand.
 Adding table games to both properties was contingent on local referendums passing as well.
 Lincoln residents approved offering table games at Twin River.
 Newport residents rejected offering table games at Newport Grand in 2012 and again in 2014.
 As a result, Twin River is the only Rhode Island gaming facility to offer table games.
 It first started offering table games in June 2013.

 Rhode Island voters rejected constitutional amendments to permit a commercial casino in Warwick in 2005 and 2006.

 Months after a referendum to extend gaming hours was defeated in 2007, the legislature introduced measures that would allow for the 24-hour operation of VLTs.
-The governor vetoed the bill because residents of Newport and Lincoln rejected the measure and it was not believed that expanded hours would produce the promised $15 million in revenue.
+The governor vetoed the bill because residents of Newport and Lincoln rejected the measure and did not believe that expanded hours would produce the promised $15 million in revenue.
 The veto was overturned by both houses on 6 May 2008, and Newport Grand and Twin River extended their hours to 24 hours on weekends and holidays and until 3 a.m. on weekdays.